YueYANG1996/R2D2-Flag-Capture-Game/README.md

 [('D2_1', 'east'), ('D2_2', 'south'), ('Q5_1', 'north'), ('Q5_2', 'west'), ('D2_1', 'east'), ('D2_2', 'south'), ('Q5_1', 'west'), ('Q5_2', 'west'), ('D2_1', 'east'), ('D2_2', 'north'), ('Q5_1', 'north'), ('Q5_2', 'west'), ('D2_1', 'south'), ('D2_2', 'east'), ('Q5_1', 'west')]
 ```

-You could implement a API to send commands to the robots to perform the movements.
+You could implement an API to send commands to the robots to perform the movements.
 First, you need to connect to all of your robots using the following code.

 ```python
 >>> from client import DroidClient